 The Board will meet for Regular meetings on the FOURTH WEDNESDAY OF EACH MONTH @ 7:00PM.
-The November meeting will be on November 29.

 The town board encourages residents to attend any meetings.